5 convicted in meningitis outbreak case; 1 acquitted

-BOSTON — Four former employees and an owner of the Massachusetts facility responsible for a nationwide fungal meningitis outbreak that killed 76 people and sickened hundreds were convicted Thursday of fraud and other offenses.
+BOSTON — Four former employees and an owner of the Massachusetts facility responsible for a nationwide fungal meningitis outbreak that has killed more than 100 people and sickened hundreds were convicted Thursday of fraud and other offenses.

 A Boston jury acquitted another employee, pharmacist Joseph Evanosky, of all charges after several days of deliberations.

-Note: This story has been corrected to reflect that more than 100 people have died as of December 2018, not 76.